 If the team has used both of its time-outs and the referees’ decision is not overturned, the team is charged with a delay sanction.
-If this is the first unnecessary delay in the set, it’s a delay warning (yellow card on wrist) that should be signaled and recorded and communicated to the coaches.
-If this is a second or subsequent delay in the same set, then a delay penalty (red card on the wrist) is signaled and the opponent is awarded a loss of rally/point.
+If this is the first unnecessary delay in the set, it’s a YUD (warning, yellow card on wrist of offending team) that should be signaled, recorded and communicated to the coaches.
+If this is a second or subsequent delay in the same set, then a delay penalty (RUD, red card on the wrist) is signaled and the opponent is awarded a loss of rally/point.

 Remember: The Rules and Case Books that referees are required to have available for each match are not at the R1 stand.
 The R2 should play a preventive role when the R2 knows that the R1’s decision was not based on a correct application of the pertinent playing rules rather than solely judgment in nature.
 The R2 can listen to the coach’s concern and have a quick discussion with the R1.
 If the R1 is convinced that a mistake occurs, the R2 conveys this information to both coaches and the proper ruling may result in the other team winning the rally or issuance of a replay, depending upon circumstances.

 3. Re-serve or no re-serve?